April 21 - 27, 2013: Issue 107

 It was a tribute I suppose, to all those sailors who were lost during that time.
 The Kuttabl was a training ship and all those boys lost were young trainees, some still teenagers.
 HMS Kubttabl was what was on our hats.
 It’s still the Kuttabl today.
 I was home here at Mona Vale the night that occurred.

-So, your role during this conflict was?
+What were your duties during this conflict was?

 We were told we were to go to Bradley’s Head.
 We didn’t know what Bradley’s Head was and we were quite worried because we didn’t know of anything being there.
 An establishment had been built there by the American Navy, a camouflaged two storey building and it was called the Degaussing Range.
 I think because of my ticket writing training they decided I could do this work and we worked on charts there.